 - Skates need to be returned to the Skate Guards and not left on floor or bleachers.

 - Please have a ride arranged for yourself/child.
 Staff is not able to stay with the patrons and (after a reasonable amount of time) will call GRPD to help handle the situation accordingly.

-- All Staff will use their best judgement in enforcing appropriate behavior (such as: safety issues and security issues).
+- All Staff will use their best judgment in enforcing appropriate behavior (such as safety issues and security issues).